SysCV/sam-hq/README.md

 ### Various ViT backbones on COCO:
 ![backbones](figs/sam_vs_hqsam_backbones.png)
-Note: For the COCO dataset, we use a SOTA detector FocalNet-DINO~\cite{dino} trained on the COCO dataset as our box prompt generator.
+Note: For the COCO dataset, we use a SOTA detector FocalNet-DINO trained on the COCO dataset as our box prompt generator.

 ### YTVIS and HQ-YTVIS
 Note:Using ViT-L backbone.
 We adopt the SOTA detector Mask2Former trained on the YouTubeVIS 2019 dataset as our video boxes prompt generator while reusing its object association prediction.